 Start by figuring out how much you might be able to put toward a down payment.
-Think about any upcoming sources of cash you might be able to use to fund your down payment, such as a bonus, tax refund, or even help from family.
+Think about any upcoming sources of cash you might be able to use, such as a bonus, tax refund, or even help from family.
 But try to leave your emergency savings untouched.
 Keeping that extra cash on hand will help if something comes up (like an urgent repair on your new home).

 Early in the process, you should also look up your credit score and learn what you might need to do to improve it.
 If you're buying a property with your partner or significant other, make sure they do the same.
 (To learn more about how to improve your credit score, read Viewpoints at Fidelity.com: 8 ways to help improve your credit score.)

 Finally, consider getting preapproved for a mortgage before you start getting serious about your home hunt.
 Preapproval can help you better understand how large of a mortgage you're likely to qualify for, and can put you in a stronger position once you're ready to make an offer.

 3. Make sure you're actually ready to buy

 Buying a home is a significant financial commitment with many transaction costs including closing costs, broker fees, and moving expenses.
 So we generally recommend you plan to own a home for at least 3 years for it to make financial sense to buy.

 Also consider the emotional implications that come along with the commitment of buying and the responsibility of owning property.
 Making such a large financial decision (and don't forget about moving) can be stressful.
 Make sure you're ready and that this purchase makes sense for you.

 To learn more about whether it makes sense to buy vs. rent, read Viewpoints at Fidelity.com: Should I buy a home or keep renting?